 Jackie joined WORKSAFELY™ from Manitoba’s Workplace Safety and Health branch, where she had 8 years’ experience interpreting and assisting officers in the enforcement of WSH Act and regulations.
 Jackie is a highly motivated, ambitious person with good analytical and writing skills.

-As the WORKSAFELY™/COR™ Program Education and Training Advisor, Jackie is responsible for the ongoing development of WORKSAFELY™ education and training, program service and training delivery, program promotion and growth and Gold Seal Certification.
+As the WORKSAFELY™ Education and Diversity Programs Advisor, Jackie is responsible for the ongoing development of WORKSAFELY™ education and training, program service and training delivery, program promotion and growth and Gold Seal Certification.
 Jackie has been appointed to the Manitoba Common Ground Alliance Executive Board.